Coachella Logo

 Coachella, or as it’s officially known, the Coachella Valley Music and Arts Festival, has been an annual creative event since 1999.
 It unfolds in Indio, California, on the grounds of the Empire Polo Club.
 The stage area is the vast expanse of Coachella Valley, stretching into the Colorado Desert.
 Across this terrain, music of various genres, including electro, dance, hip-hop, rock, indie, pop, and many others, plays continuously for two days.
 In this polyphonic atmosphere, sculptures and artistic installations, also presented at the festival, harmoniously fit in.
 Its founders are Paul Tollett and Rick Van Santen, and the organizer is Goldenvoice, a subsidiary of AEG Presents.

-Coachella, a beacon in the music and arts festival scene, began its journey in 1999 at the Empire Polo Club in Indio, California.
-Created by Paul Tollett and Rick Van Santen of Goldenvoice, part of AEG Live, the festival was inspired by a Pearl Jam concert held at the same location in 1993 during their boycott of Ticketmaster venues.
+Coachella, a beacon of the music and arts festival scene, began in 1999 at the Empire Polo Club in Indio, California.
+Created by Paul Tollett and Rick Van Santen of Goldenvoice, part of AEG Live, the festival was inspired by a Pearl Jam concert held at the same location in 1993, during the band’s boycott of Ticketmaster venues.

-The first Coachella was a two-day affair attracting about 25,000 fans with headliners Beck, Tool, and Rage Against the Machine.
+The first Coachella was a two-day affair that attracted about 25,000 fans, with headliners Beck, Tool, and Rage Against the Machine.
 Although it took a break in 2001 due to financial struggles, the festival returned in 2002 and hasn’t missed a year since.

 Growing from its humble beginnings, Coachella expanded to a three-day event in 2007 and then to two weekends in 2012, allowing for a wider range of music spanning rock, hip-hop, electronic, and indie genres.
-However, Coachella’s identity transcends music; it’s also a cultural icon famed for its diverse line-up and striking art installations that change the desert landscape into an artistic wonderland yearly.
+However, Coachella’s identity transcends music; it’s also a cultural icon, famed for its diverse lineup and striking art installations that transform the desert landscape into an artistic wonderland each year.

 Legends like Paul McCartney, Prince, Daft Punk, Radiohead, Dr. Dre, Snoop Dogg, and Beyoncé have graced its stages, solidifying Coachella’s reputation as a must-visit music event.
-It’s become a cultural phenomenon known for its trend-setting crowd of celebrities and influencers, adding to its allure.
+It’s become a cultural phenomenon, known for its trend-setting crowd of celebrities and influencers, which adds to its allure.

 Meaning and History